cdklabs/cdk-stacksets/API.md

 public addFileAsset(_asset: FileAssetSource): FileAssetLocation
 ```

-Register a File Asset.

-Returns the parameters that can be used to refer to the asset inside the template.
+Register a File Asset  Returns the parameters that can be used to refer to the asset inside the template.

 The synthesizer must rely on some out-of-band mechanism to make sure the given files
 are actually placed in the returned location before the deployment happens.
 This can
-be by writing the intructions to the asset manifest (for use by the `cdk-assets` tool),
+be by writing the instructions to the asset manifest (for use by the `cdk-assets` tool),
 by relying on the CLI to upload files (legacy behavior), or some other operator controlled
 mechanism.